gilcrest/diygoapi/README.md

 ### Step 4 - Database Initialization

-The following steps setup the database objects and initialize data needed for running the web server.
+The following steps create the database objects and initialize data needed for running the web server.
 As a convenience, database migration programs which create these objects and load initial data can be executed using [Mage](https://magefile.org/).
 To understand database migrations and how they are structured in this project, you can watch [this talk](https://youtu.be/w07butydI5Q) I gave to the [Boston Golang meetup group](https://www.meetup.com/bostongo/?_cookie-check=1Gx8ms5NN8GhlaLJ) in February 2022.
 The below examples assume you have already setup PostgreSQL and know what user, database and schema you want to install the objects.

 > If you want to create an isolated database and schema, you can find examples of doing that at `./scripts/db/db_init.sql`.